HMS Ceres (D59): Construction and early years

 In July 1917 Ceres joined the 6th Light Cruiser Squadron as part of the Grand Fleet.
+She also saw service in the British campaign in the Baltic (1918–1919) as a part of a taskforce operating against the Bolshevik Red fleet.
+Among her operations included providing training, supply, and bombardment support for the Estonian and Latvian provisional governments in the Baltic Wars of Independence.
 She was transferred to the 3rd Light Cruiser Squadron in 1919 which was assigned to operate in the Mediterranean.
 During 1920 was operating in the Black Sea in support of operations against Communist forces.
 On 30 March 1923 whilst in port at Constantinople, USS Fox collided with her stern causing damage to both ships.
 In 1927 Ceres returned to the UK for deployment with the Home Fleet.
 During 1929-1931 she was refitted and placed in reserve, but reactivated in 1932 to join the Mediterranean Fleet.
 In November Ceres was again reduced to the reserve.

 Wartime career

 The Home and Mediterranean Fleets

 On the outbreak of war in 1939 Ceres was recommissioned from the Reserve Fleet and placed on the Northern Patrol in the Denmark Strait between Iceland and Greenland.
 In January 1940, Ceres underwent a refit at the yards of Harland & Wolff in Belfast, Northern Ireland in preparation for her reassignment to the Mediterranean.
 On 15 February she was reassigned from HMNB Devonport to her new base at Malta, travelling via Gibraltar.
 During March she led contraband patrols in the Ionian Sea, and off the coast of Greece, checking ships transporting cargoes to the Axis countries, as well as escorting Allied convoys.